rishabhmalhotra/personalwebsite/README.md

 - Three.js for 3D graphics capabilities
 - Font Awesome for icons
-- The aerospace community for inspiration on the blog content
+- The aerospace community & authors for inspiration on the blog content